-Join David Rivers for an in-depth discussion in this video Understanding LRS vs. LMS, part of Up and Running with SCORM and Tin Can API.
+Join David Rivers for an in-depth discussion in this video Understanding LRS vs. LMS, part of Learning SCORM and Tin Can API.

 - So now we should understand how the next…generation of SCORM, Tin Can API,…or Experience API allows for the tracking…of all kinds of learning activities,…not just courses and scores.…It's not limited to the use…of learning management systems.…Quite often, xAPI will make use of an LRS,…or Learning Record Store, for storing…a learner's learning records.…Here's how an LRS is different from an LMS.…With xAPI, anything a learner does as part…of a learning program, generates an xAPI activity statement.…